-Since 2014, the Council has been required to review the cost-effectiveness of current arrangements for meeting the needs of communities within the district for good-quality local infrastructure, local public services, and performance of regulatory functions11..
-The review must consider options for governance, funding, and delivery of infrastructure services and regulatory services.
+Since 2014, the Council ihas been required to review the cost-effectiveness of current arrangements for meeting the needs of communities within the district for good-quality local infrastructure, local public services, and performance of regulatory functions 11...
+The review must consider options for governance, funding, and delivery of infrastructure services and regulatory services and are commonly referred to as 'section 17a' reviews.